Skip to main content

 Accessory Navicular Syndrome

 Accessory navicular syndrome happens when the accessory bone causes pain after a trauma or friction.
-It is mainly identified by swelling and pain.
+It is mainly identified by swelling and discomfort.

 Treatment for Navicular Bone Pain